Volanalytics/campaign-war-room/README.md

 ## Overview

 Campaign War Room is an email-to-forum system that automatically converts incoming emails into actionable posts.
-The platform provides a centralized location for your team to manage, respond to, and track action items derived from email communications.
+The platform provides a centralized location for your team to manage, respond to, and track action items derived from various digital communications sources.

 ## Getting Started

 ### Accessing the System

-1. Open your web browser and navigate to your Campaign War Room installation URL
+1. Open your web browser and navigate to your Campaign War Room URL
 2. The main interface will load, displaying the Action Feed with current posts

 ### Understanding the Interface